centre-for-humanities-computing/web-extractor/README.md

 an easier way to do it.

-## Disable og Remove Rules
+## Disable or Remove Rules
 A rule can be temporarily disabled by prefixing the file name with double underscore e.g. `__cookiebot.js`.
-To completely remove a rule simply delete de file.
+To completely remove a rule simply delete the file.